 A’Famosa Resort & Melaka Wonderland Theme Park and Resort

-Travelling with family?
-A’Famosa Resort is perfect to have fun with kids or friends.
-At their three theme parks; feed the tigers, ride the elephants, raft away to the Monkey Island or experience the ultimate safari in Safari Wonderland (150 species of animals).
-Visit the Old West theme park to be transported to a different era with old west shows, restaurants, Red Indian performances and fireworks!
+Traveling with family?
+A’Famosa Resort is perfect for having fun with kids or friends.
+At their three theme parks; feed the tigers, ride the elephants, raft away to the Monkey Island, or experience the ultimate safari in Safari Wonderland (150 species of animals).
+Visit the Old West theme park to be transported to a different era with Old West shows, restaurants, Red Indian performances, and fireworks!

-Enjoy Water World theme park with covered and open slides, family rafting, a wave pool and the longest slide in South Asia-the Big Ice Cream.
+Enjoy Water World theme park with covered and open slides, family rafting, a wave pool, and the longest slide in South Asia Big Ice Cream.
 There is also a thrilling seven-story slide for adventure seekers.

 Melaka River Cruise